 Observers performed a continuous detection/discrimination task throughout each scan.
 The Gabors were vertical most of the time.
-At random intervals, one of the two Gabors was tilted for either clockwise or counter-125 ms. clockwise (target events).
-Observers were instructed to detect these targets and report the direction of the tilt by pressing buttons on MR compatible button boxes held in both hands.
-The index and middle fingers of each hand indicated the target tilt ('clockwise' or 'counterclockwise') and location (left hand: left or upper location, right hand: right or lower location).
-The inter-target-interval was drawn from a uniform distribution from 1 to 5 s.
+At random intervals, one of the two Gabors was tilted for 125 ms, either clockwise or counterclockwise (target events).
+Observers were instructed to detect these targets and report the direction of the tilt by pressing buttons on MR-compatible button boxes held in both hands.
+The index and middle fingers of each hand indicated the target tilt ("clockwise" or "counterclockwise") and location (left hand: left or upper location, right hand: right or lower location).
+The intertarget interval was drawn from a uniform distribution from 1 to 5 s.
 The location of the target and the tilt direction were randomly determined for each target event.
 Observers were instructed to perform the task as accurately and quickly as possible while maintaining fixation.

-To control task difficulty, the amount of target tilt was determined individually for each observer in a separate training session in the psychophysics lab using the method of constant stimuli.
-We varied the target tilt and measured psychometric functions for stimuli on the horizontal meridian in each of the four conditions (2 size x 2 spatial frequency).
-We then selected tilt values at ~ 70% accuracy, separately for each condition and each observer, for the fMRI experiment.
-Orientation thresholds were similar for thresholds were the two sizes but higher for the high (small size: 25±19, large size: 34±19, mean±std dev) than the low (small size: 9±2, large size: 9±3, mean±std dev) spatial frequency.
+To control task difficulty, we determined the amount of target tilt individually for each observer in a separate training session in the psychophysics laboratory using the method of constant stimuli.
+We varied the target tilt and measured psychometric functions for stimuli on the horizontal meridian in each of the four conditions (2 size \times 2 spatial frequency).
+We then selected tilt values at $\sim 70\%$ accuracy, separately for each condition and each observer, for the fMRI experiment.
+Orientation thresholds were similar for the two sizes, but thresholds were higher for the high (small size, 25 ± 19 ; large size, 34 ± 19 ; $M \pm SD$) than for the low (small size, 9 ± 2 ; large size, 9 ± 3 ; $M \pm SD$) spatial frequency.
 In this continuous detection/discrimination task, responses made 1 s after the target offset were counted as false alarms.
-False alarms were rare (< 1 % for all observers) and did not vary as a function of condition or location (all p > .1).
+False alarms were rare (<1% for all observers) and did not vary as a function of condition or location (all p > .1).
 Hence, we used the hit rates to quantify performance accuracy.
-Note that tilt threshold was set for stimuli on the horizontal meridian for each of the 4 combinations of size and spatial frequency, allowing us to observe the asymmetry on the vertical meridian.
+Note that tilt threshold was set for stimuli on the horizontal meridian for each of the four combinations of size and spatial frequency, allowing us to observe the asymmetry on the vertical meridian.

 To determine whether the observed effects were specific to the vertical meridian, we repeated the experiment for stimuli located in the main diagonal locations (45° off the horizontal and vertical meridians).
-Each of two observers participated in an additional scanning session in which only the high spatial frequency (6 cpd), large stimulus (4°) condition was presented (6° eccentricity), alternating between the diagonals (upper-right and lower-left alternating with upper-left and lowerright).
+Each of the two observers participated in an additional scanning session in which only the high-spatial-frequency (6 cpd), largestimulus (4°) condition was presented (6° eccentricity), alternating between the diagonals (upper right and lower left alternating with upper left and lower right).
 Orientation thresholds were 20° and 32° for the two observers, similar to that in the meridian experiment.